-Notes:
+Notes

 - 1. Capital and operational costs funded for 2 years under the ABA stimulus project - 2.
-CLC would provide advisory services to an Alice Springs-based entity to operate - 3.
-Establishment costs capital based on 2020/21 budget estimates
+CLC would provide advisory services to an Alice Springs-based entity to operate

 RISK, CAPABILITY AND ENVIRONMENT

 Risk, capability and environment factors, over the four year life of the plan, are assessed and incorporated into our strategic activities and operational plan.